-September 1 unless otherwise noted.
-For programs with fees, in-person registration is required.
+on November 1 unless otherwise noted.
+For programs with fees, in-person registration is

-Non-residents may register beginning September 5, space permitting.
+required.
+Non-residents may register beginning November 5, space permitting.

 No registration.
 All are welcome!
 Showtimes on the following Wednesdays

 are 2:00 & 6:30 PM My Cousin Rachel November 8

 When a man grieving for his dead cousin sets out

 to get revenge against his late cousin’s wife (Rachel

 Weisz), he falls under the spell of her charms.
 106